 9. Stop by the Bond stand to pick up recent Bond reports and learn more about our work and services.

 10. Bring your business card.
 Be prepared to exchange cards and connect.
 Try jotting down a note on a card you’re given - this will help when following up with them.

 11. Meet the organisations exhibiting.
 Some are NGOs while others are trusted suppliers to the sector.
 They can help you with your area of work and offer advice.

-12. Speed network.
-This year we will have a speed networking area in the Whittle room to help you connect with each other.
+12. Check out the networking zone in the Whittle room to help you connect with each other.

 13. Bring a charger.
 We’ll have four charging lockers throughout the exhibition rooms (Britten and Whittle).

 14. Grab a coffee to stay alert.
 There will be coffee and water points on the 3rd floor.
 Water points are also available in each room, so stay hydrated!

 15. Join us for drinks at the end of the first day in the Cambridge room.
 We also invite you to attend the Bond International Development Awards after and celebrate the inspiring people and work of the Bond network.

 16. Follow-up with those people you met at the conference while you’re fresh in each other’s minds.
 Connect on LinkedIn, email or Twitter.
 Go further and set up meetings with those you want to collaborate with.